MOOG-Astro/MOOG_LTE/README.md

 Documentation
 -------------
-There is a pdf file included in the distribution.
+The "MOOG-LTE_Documentation_Nov2019.pdf" file is included in the distribution.
+Future plans entail other forms of documentation.